Skip to main content

 • Fibonacci Retracement to spot potential pullback areas.

-It's like leaving notes for your future self.
-These annotations help you build a more organized trading plan and make it easier to see patterns over time.
-In the end, these simple tools help you capture your thoughts directly on the graph, turning a messy price chart into a structured game plan.
+These annotations serve as notes for your future self.
+They help you build an organized trading plan and make patterns visible over time.
+A messy price chart becomes a structured game plan.

 Keeping Tabs on Your Favorite Stocks and Setting Alerts

-Getting started is simple.
-Just look for the "Watchlist" panel on the right side of your screen.
-Click "Add Symbol," type in the name of what you want to follow, and you're all set.
+Open the "Watchlist" panel on the right side of your screen.
+Click "Add Symbol," type the name, and you're done.

 Alert TypeWhat It Does